IsaacSahle/AES-256/README.md

 Testing:

-	Run test.sh which encrypts then decrypts nput file
+	Run test.sh which encrypts then decrypts inputFile